The Government wants to end rough sleeping, is it going about it the right way?

 Last week the Government released new figures on the number of people sleeping rough in England.
-Our Head of Policy, Campaigns and Research, Bea Orchard, takes a deeper look at the figures and explains why you should sign our new petition.
+Our Head of Policy, Campaigns and Research, Bea Orchard, takes a deeper look at the figures.

 It’s not unusual for election promises to be greeted with scepticism, and perhaps many took this view of the Conservative Party manifesto commitment to end rough sleeping.
 It’s still very early days, but since the election in December there have been some positive signs the Government is determined to achieve its target of ending rough sleeping by 2024.